yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-storage-type.markdown

 layout: post
 title:  Property Storage Type
 categories: XAP97NET
-parent: object-entries.html
+parent: modeling-your-data.html
-weight: 400
+weight: 700
 ---

-{% summary page|65 %}Controlling properties storage and serialization{% endsummary %}
+{% summary   %} {% endsummary %}

-# Overview

-GigaSpaces PBS (Portable Binary Serialization) is the underlying technology used to serialize and transport non Java objects from the client side to the space side.
+XAP's PBS (Portable Binary Serialization) is the underlying technology used to serialize and transport non Java objects from the client side to the space side.
 It is highly optimized serialization technology allowing a .Net or C++ client to communicate with the space in very efficiency manner.

 To control Space Class field serialization you should use the [StorageType](http://www.gigaspaces.com/docs/dotnetdocs{%currentversion%}/html/T_GigaSpaces_Core_Metadata_StorageType.htm) attribute.
 Example:

-{% highlight java %}
+{% highlight csharp %}
 public class Message
 {
 	private PayloadObject _payload;